AtActionPark/Pianissimo/README.md

-# earTraining
+# Solfege
-Ear training app test

-Endless serie of interval + answer for ear training
+Helpers for interval, chords and scales building